 Use Frozen Lemons and Say Goodbye to Diabetes, Tumors, Obesity!

-Lemon is considered as one of the most beneficial fruits on the planet, and due to their countless health benefits and unique flavor and scent, they are added to various recipes.
+We all know that lemons are one of the healthiest fruits on the planet and due to their countless health benefits and unique flavor and scent, they are added to various recipes.
 But, did you know that the peel and the skin are the healthiest parts of lemons?

 Lemons are excellent for detoxification of the body, but when juiced, the lemon loses many of its nutrients and a great part of the medicinal potential.